algosup/2023-2024-project-5-flutter-team-1/README.md

 It's based on a principle of soft skills rather than on CVs, the aim being to position yourself on several soft skills and match up with companies looking for these kinds of criteria.

-The application is coded in Flutter 3.
 The project is commissioned by Company "We Are Evolution", in order to retrieve data from candidates.

+## Version

+The project has been developed using Flutter 3.22.0.

+The application is compatible with PC and phone, though the devices are dedicated to specific users:
+- Phone for candidates
+- PC for companies

+You just have to run the app on your device and it will automatically detect which device you're currently using.

 ## Deliverables